DefinetlyNotAI/Logicytics/docs/MODS.md

 ```

 The ID must be `mod.<filename_stem>`.
 Legacy adapters must request the
-`subprocess` capability, and the user must approve it with
-`--allow-capability subprocess`.
-Other access must also be declared and
+`subprocess` capability.
+Other access must also be declared and remains
-approved.
-Python MODs are audit-confined to their private workspace by default.
+subject to the active blocked-capability policy.
+Python MODs are audit-confined
+to their private workspace by default.
 PowerShell, batch, and executable MODs must additionally declare
-`filesystem_write` and the user must explicitly approve it with
-`--allow-capability filesystem_write`, because Python cannot enforce filesystem
+`filesystem_write`, because Python cannot enforce filesystem boundaries inside
-boundaries inside native child processes.
+native child processes.
 A Python MOD needs that capability
 only when intentionally writing outside its workspace.
 Invalid or missing
 sidecars quarantine the mod; selecting all mods
 then fails preflight before any collector launches.